EnsembleUI/ensemble_docs_archived/tips-and-tricks/how-to-modify-bottom-navbar.md

-# Here are some tips to help you avoid issues and build quickly

-## How to modify the BottomNavBar with custom styling and widgets
+# How to modify the BottomNavBar with custom styling and widgets

 #### Steps